Employee Discrimination

 - Equal Pay Act of 1963 (EPA): Under the EPA, it is unlawful to pay men and women different salaries for performing equal work in the same job.
 In other words, an employer cannot hire a man and a woman to perform the same job at the same worksite and pay them different amounts because of their sex.

-New York State Laws Prohibit Discrimination in Employment
+New York State Laws Prohibits Discrimination in Employment

 For example, under the New York Human Rights Law (NYHRL), it is unlawful for an employer to discriminate against a person because of sexual orientation, or gender identity or expression.
 Notably, Title VII does not explicitly provide protections against sexual orientation or gender identity discrimination, although the prohibition against sex discrimination has been construed to include these protections.

-If you have questions about whether to file your claim in federal or state court, an experienced Queens employee discrimination lawyer can help.
+If you have questions about whether to file your claim in federal or state court, our experienced employment discrimination attorneys in Queens can help.

 Se habla español